Dicridon/show-buffers/README.md

 # Use
 Put the show-buffers.el in your emacs' load path and add `(require 'show-buffers)` to your `init.el` file.

+# Customization
+Following variables can be customized:
+- `show-buffers-window-width`: default to 35
+- `show-buffers-window-position`: `'right` and `'left` are available.
+Default to `'right`
+- `show-buffers-refresh-interval`: how frequently (in seconds) should `show-buffers` window be refreshed.
+Default to 1.0 second.
+- `show-buffers-follow-interval`: how frequently (in seconds) should `show-buffers` window points to the buffer currently focused.
+Default to 0.8 seconds.

 # Keybindings
 Several commands are available for buffer killing, saving and switching.
 However, these commands